bahtiyartan/troia/docs/36Table.rst

 		RESULT = RESULT + T1_CREATEDAT + TOCHAR(10);
 	ENDWHILE;

-And another example that uses where condition:
+And another example that uses where condition.
+In this example, it prints users only created by 'admin'.

 ::